watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ```
 In this case, the IP address of `www.facebook.com` is `31.13.66.35`.

 You will run `tcpdump` to capture traffic to and from the resolved IP address (31.13.66.35) with the active network interface `eth0`.
-Use the following command:
+Use the following command, replacing the IP address with the one that came up in your output if it isn't 31.13.66.35:

 ```
 sudo tcpdump -i eth0 host 31.13.66.35
 ```

-While `tcpdump` is running, we need to generate network traffic to `www.facebook.com` by opening it in the browser or using a tool like `curl` using this command:
+While `tcpdump` is running, we need to generate network traffic to `www.facebook.com` by using a tool like `curl`.
+Open a second terminal windown and run this command:

 ```
 curl www.facebook.com